murat-polat/keycloak-deployment-example/README.md

 - Caddy server and reverse proxy configuration for HTTPS/SSL

 ### Linux VM :
-You can order a Linux VM from the Digital Ocean, Contabo, Vultr, Linode, Mvps etc. For this tutorial, we choose an Ubuntu24.04  instance on [MVPS](https://www.mvps.net/).
+You can order a Linux VM from the Digital Ocean, Contabo, Vultr, Linode, MVPS etc. For this tutorial, we choose an Ubuntu24.04  instance on [MVPS](https://www.mvps.net/).
 After  first login as a root user, run:

 `sudo apt update`